bekabug/100-days-of-code/log.md

-# 100 Days Of Pythonmv - Log
+# 100 Days Of Code, Round 2 - Log

 ### Day 3: May 29, 2019